-Strawberries help reduce the severity of colds and boost the immune system
+Strawberries may boost the immune system

-Strawberries help with weight control
+Strawberries may help with weight control

 According to a study published in 2016 in BMJ, strawberries may help prevent weight gain and are one of many fruits that help with weight loss if eaten on a daily basis.
 The flavonoids in a strawberry may help prevent age-related weight gain.
 Here are other fruits that can help you lose pounds.